 Click the Save button to save your changes.

 You can add an all purpose item to your assignment and share it with whomever you choose.
 This item can show indefinitely or for a specific period of time depending on your preferences.

 Type the information that you want to share into the text box provided, add any attachments that you want to share by clicking the Add attachments button, and set the availability of the item with the date/time widget.

-Select the role(s) to which you would like to release the item by selecting their particular checkboxes in the 'Show to' section.
+Select which role(s) you would like to release the item to by selecting their particular checkboxes in the 'Show to' section.

 If you want to release the item to particular individuals, click the people icon to the left of the role name.
 This will allow you to select/deselect individuals in that role to whom the item will be released.